SalvadorIAM/entra-conditional-access-mfa-policy/README.md

 ### 1. Users and Groups

 * Created test users (for example: standard user and HR user)
-* Created a department-based security group
+* Created a department based security group
-* Assigned users to the group to test **group-based policy inheritance**
+* Assigned users to the group to test **group based policy inheritance**

 ### 2. Conditional Access Policy